AroojArif12143/SILP/BlogPost6/README.md

 # Affect of climate change in different regions around the 🌎
 ![climate change](picture/banner.jpg)

-Using this tool, ypu can evaluate long term trends of climate change by automatically extracting more than 60 years of historical (1958-2020) and 30 years of projected (4 degree Celsius warming, 1985-2015) precipitation records for any location in the world.
+Using this tool, you can evaluate long term trends of climate change by automatically extracting more than 60 years of historical (1958-2020) and 30 years of projected (4 degree Celsius warming, 1985-2015) precipitation records for any location in the world.

 *Please uncomment the following line before using the tool for another exercise (i.e., when you intend to try the tool for a new location).
 This action will delete the entire output folder of your previous exercise.*
 ```